• Home

 Thesis title: Rules, Discretion and Industrialisation: The Patent System of the Netherlands, 1817-1869

-First placement: Postdoctoral fellowship in economic history, University of Groningen, the Netherlands
+Placement: Postdoctoral fellowship in economic history, University of Groningen, the Netherlands

 Stephen Billington (PhD Economics, 2019)